UbiquityRobotics/learn2/jazzy-devel/_sources/models/magni6_mini.rst.txt

 .. important::

     Our robot solutions are designed to be safe for use on a table.
-    However, we strongly recommend testing in asafe, obstacle-free environment to ensure smooth operation.
+    However, we strongly recommend testing in a safe, obstacle-free environment to ensure smooth operation.

 .. warning::

     While tabletop testing is generally safe, make sure there is enough space for the robot to move, and handle it carefully when driving to avoid accidents.

 Room Mapping Starter
 ~~~~~~~~~~~~~~~~~~~~

-Create a 2D map of your environment using the short-range LIDAR and Ez-Map software.
+Create a 2D map of your environment using the short-range LiDAR and EZ-Map software.
 Ideal for learning SLAM basics.

 Obstacle Avoidance
 ~~~~~~~~~~~~~~~~~~

-Program the Magni 6 Mini to navigate around obstacles using the short-range LIDAR for proximity detection.
+Program the Magni 6 Mini to navigate around obstacles using the short-range LiDAR for proximity detection.
 Perfect for beginners experimenting with autonomous navigation.

 Live Video Patrol